Policy Recommendations

 - Legislation should tap libraries and other community assets to strengthen students’ reading development.

-6. Integration, Coherence, Collaboration, Systems
+6. Integration, Coherence, and Collaboration

 - Legislation should move beyond box-checking on requisite skills (e.g., the five pillars).
 Learning to read depends not on the sum of isolated competencies, but on their interconnection; effective instruction teaches them explicitly, and distinctly while also weaving them together.